Explore Cockatoo Island

 Guided Group Tours

 Secrets.
 Scandals.
 Skeletons...
 Cockatoo Island has its fair share of all three.
 Now a vibrant cultural destination, this one-time convict penal establishment is still haunted by its history.
-Running Saturday evenings from 7pm, their all-ages Haunted History Tours are an exciting opportunity for you and your family to experience Cockatoo Island’s most atmospheric landmarks, including the convict workshops and gaol, the grain silos, Dog Leg Tunnel and Biloela House.
+Running select Saturday evenings from 6.30 pm, their all-ages Dark Past Tour is an exciting opportunity for you and your family to experience Cockatoo Island’s most atmospheric landmarks, including the convict workshops and gaol, the grain silos, Dog Leg Tunnel and Biloela House.
 Plus, our guide will captivate your imagination as they masterfully blend history with mystery!

 Grass Court Tennis